keu/docs/cloud/cli-release-notes.md

 Release date: February 17, 2022

-### Restart Local Airflow Environments with `astrocloud dev restart`
+### New `astrocloud dev restart` Command to Test Local Changes

-If you want to quickly rebuild your Astro project or retest your project in a local Airflow environment, you can now run `astro dev restart`.
-This command is equivalent to running `astrocloud dev stop` and `astrocloud dev start` together.
+For users making quick and continuous changes to an Astronomer project locally, the Astro CLI now supports a new `astro dev restart` command.
+This command makes local testing significantly easier and is equivalent to running `astrocloud dev stop` followed by `astrocloud dev start`.

-### Full Support for Triggerers in Local Environments
+### Support for the Triggerer in Local Airflow Environments

-You can now run a Triggerer in a local Airflow environment.
+The Astro CLI now supports the Apache Airflow [Triggerer component](https://airflow.apache.org/docs/apache-airflow/stable/concepts/deferring.html?) in a local environment.
 This means that you can test DAGs that use [deferrable operators](deferrable-operators.md) locally before pushing them to a Deployment on Astronomer.
 Additionally, Triggerer logs appear alongside Webserver and Scheduler logs when you run `astrocloud dev logs`.

-Note that the Triggerer can run only in environments running Astro Runtime 4.0.0+.
+The Triggerer will only be created in local environments running Astro Runtime 4.0.0+.

 ### Additional Improvements